hansenjohnson/songbook/content/songs/badfish.md

 Tell me are you a badfish too?
 Are you a badfish too?

+D                       A
 Ain't got no money to spend
+D                           A
 I hope the night will never end
+D                A
 Lord knows I'm weak
+D                 A                 E
 Won't somebody get me off of this reef

 Baby you're a big blue whale